 - Kidney, liver, lung, prostate, or heart disease

-So long as your dog doesn't have any of the listed health issues, they should be safe to take Dramamine under a vet's direction.
-Even though it is one of the more common prescriptions that vets give to dogs, you should never give your pets any new form of medication without first speaking to a vet.
+So long as your dog doesn't have any of the listed health issues, they should be safe to take Dramamine.
+But you should always contact your vet before giving your dog any new medication.

-The best way to determine dosage is to speak to your vet since they will be able to take factors into consideration like your pet's size, age, and health.
-Dosing isn't a "one size fits all," so don't hesitate to ask your vet for a recommendation.
+The best way to determine how much Dramamine to give your dogs is to speak to your vet since they will be able to take factors into consideration like your pet's weight, age, and health before giving your dog Dramamine.
+Dosing isn't "one size fits all," so consult your vet before giving your dog Dramamine.

-If you are giving your pet a standard Dramamine tablet, 2-4mg per pound that your dog weighs is generally a safe amount.
+If you are giving your pet a standard tablet, 2-4mg per pound of your dog's weight is generally a safe amount.

-If you're giving it to your dog for travel, wait to administer it until 30 minutes prior to when you'll actually be leaving.
+If you're giving it to your dog for travel or motion sickness, wait to administer it until 30 minutes prior to when you'll actually be leaving.
 This way it begins to take effect right as you are hitting the road.
-It's also recommended that you leave 8 hours between each dose to ensure your pet's safety.
+Your vet would also recommend that you leave 8 hours between each dose to ensure your pet's safety.

 Dramamine comes in a variety of forms, with one of two active ingredients: dimenhydrinate or meclizine.
-Standard tablets, chewable tablets, and Dramamine for kids contain dimenhydrinate and should all be fine for dogs to consume with proper dosage.
+Standard tablets, chewable tablets, and the form for kids contain dimenhydrinate and should all be fine for dogs to consume with proper dosage.

 "All-Day/Less Drowsy" forms of the medication use meclizine since it has less of a sedative effect, and it should be equally safe.

-"Non-Drowsy Naturals" tablets are not safe, however, since they contain a high amount of ginger.
-Ginger is safe for dogs in small amounts, but not in the high concentration that this form of Dramamine contains.
+"Non-Drowsy Naturals" tablets are not safe, however, since they contain a high dosage of ginger.
+Ginger is safe for dogs in small amounts, but not in the high concentration that this form contains.

-Overdosing on Dramamine forms that contain meclizine will usually result in increased sedation or hyperactivity, but extreme amounts could cause your dog to hallucinate, have seizures, urinary retention, or an increased heart rate.
+Overdosing on Dramamine that contain meclizine will usually result in increased sedation or hyperactivity, but dosages high above the per pound prescribed amount may cause your dog to hallucinate, have seizures, have urinary retention, or an increased heart rate.

-Overdoses on dimenhydrinate may lead to seizures, coma, hypoventilation or death.
-If you notice any signs of toxicity in your dog, call a vet immediately.
+Overdoses on dimenhydrinate may lead to seizures, coma, hyperventilation, or death.
+If you notice any signs of toxicity in your dog, contact a veterinarian immediately.

-Always monitor your dog's condition when giving them any kind of medication.
-Make sure that you are aware of the side effects of taking the prescription that they are on, watch for signs of a worsening condition, and if you notice that they are exhibiting signs of an overdose, get help as soon as you can.
+After giving your dogs Dramamine, always monitor their condition.
+Make sure that you are aware of the way the drug can interact with other medications, as well as any natural remedies or prescription medication you may be using.
+Watch for signs of a worsening condition, and if you notice that they are exhibiting signs of an overdose, get help as soon as you can.
 The faster it is taken care of, the better your dog's chances of recovering.

-If you are timing your dosages correctly, the effects of one Dramamine dose should be wearing off as the effects of a new dose are beginning to take hold.
+If you are timing your dosages correctly, the effects of one round of Dramamine should be wearing off as the effects of a new round are beginning to take hold.

 In general, waiting 8 hours between dosages is the best route to go.
-If you're giving your dog Dramamine for a road trip, wait until just 30 minutes before you are about to leave before administering a Dramamine dose.
+If you're giving your dogs a dose for a road trip, wait until just 30 minutes before you are about to leave before administering a follow-up dose.

-It's not uncommon for dogs to be reluctant to take medication.
-There is the fool-proof method of crushing the medication up into a favorite meal or treat for your dog, which will work most of the time.
+It's not uncommon for dogs to be reluctant to take a dosage of medication.
+There is a fool-proof way of crushing a dose of medication up into a favorite meal or treat for your dogs, which will work most of the time.
 You can also purchase a "pill popper" online or at your local pet store.

 These are tube-like devices that hold the pill in one end.
 You put the tube into their mouth with the end containing the pill near the back of their mouth, and release the pill.
 This prevents them from being able to spit the pill out and works well for medications that are best left intact.

-These are relatively affordable and will come in handy every time your dog needs to take a medication.
+These are relatively affordable and will come in handy every time your dogs need to take a dosage of medication.